-This section provides details required by Schedule 5.8 (k) (1A) of the National Electricity Rules v.6524, and explains how AusNet Services takes into account the cost of distribution losses.
+This section provides details required by Schedule 5.8 (k) (1A) of the National Electricity Rules v. $65^{23}$ , and explains how AusNet Services accounts for the cost of distribution losses.
+Section 3.1(b) of the Electricity Distribution Code (EDC) issued by the Essential Services Commission in August 2018 states: